 If you do not hold a current WA state teaching certificate, you may still be qualified to be an on-call substitute in Catholic Schools.
 If you have an out of state certificate, a permanent substitute certificate, or a WA state certificate that is no longer current, you are most likely qualified to sub in our schools.
 If you are currently and actively pursuing certification, you are also likely qualified to sub in our schools.

-If you have a bachelor’s degree, there are sub jobs you may be qualified to substitute for, or in cases based on need.
+If you have a bachelor’s degree, there are jobs you may be qualified to substitute for, in cases based on need.
 Please consult your local principal or the Office for Catholic Schools if you are still uncertain.

 How do I use Frontline Absence Management?

 Frontline Absence Management is an automated system that helps connect teachers requesting absences, their administrators, and available substitute teachers to fill those absences.
 As a sub, you are able to sign in online, or respond to automated calls to accept or reject potential jobs.
 You will receive an email with your Login ID and your PIN number.
 Your PIN number acts as both your “password” to log in online and as a verification code for the automated calls.